KRoverSystems/KRover/README.md

 This is a POC of how you can use KRover to symbolically execute a Linux syscall handler.

 ## 1. Build target
-We have included a POC target user space program, poc.c in the "targets" directory.
+We have included a POC target user space program, poc.c in the "poc" directory.
 Copy this into the target guest VM and build the poc.c
 ```
 gcc poc.c -o target
 ```